oneapi-src/oneAPI-samples/Libraries/oneMKL/block_lu_decomposition/README.md

 ## Building the Block LU Decomposition Sample
-### Running Samples In Intel® DevCloud
-If running a sample in the Intel® DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
-For more information, see the Intel® oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)

 ### On a Linux* System
 Run `make` to build and run the factor and solve programs.
 You can remove all generated files with `make clean`.